 Sapele Wood is the Cream of the African Mahogany Market

 Easily one of the most popular hardwoods in our inventory has been Sapele.
 Each day we get requests for quotes and the Sapele species page on this site is one of the most clicked on.
-Sapele grows all across Africa and is popular because of the ease of use in so many applications.
-Sapele has long been a known entity by the windows, doors, and siding manufacturers.
-The more customers we expose … [Read more...] about Sapele Wood is the Cream of the African Mahogany Market
+Where is Sapele wood from?
+Sapele is from Africa.
+That's about as specific as you can get because it grows in abundance all across Africa and is popular because of the ease of use in so many applications.
+Sapele … [Read more...] about Sapele Wood is the Cream of the African Mahogany Market

 Bruynzeel Marine Grade Plywood